 - Low Temperatures (<50F/10C) — Rubber-based adhesives perform quite well at lower temperatures.
 Lower temperatures can, however, impact rubber adhesives during the application process as the rubber itself tends to thicken and become “glassy”, causing it to lose some of its initial tackiness.

 - High Temperatures (>100F/38C) — Up to a point (about 300F/150C), elevated heat can temporarily change the physical characteristics of rubber adhesives, making them softer and more fluid, actually enhancing flow and spread and improving adhesion.
 An unwanted side-effect of high temperatures is plasticizer migration – where chemicals present in the adhesive substrate migrate into the adhesive itself

 Die-Cutting Rubber-Based Adhesives – Your Converter Can Make All the Difference

 Now that we’ve learned the basics about rubber adhesives – how they’re a great bonding option if you’re looking for a nice balance of performance, ease of use, and cost, how they’ll work across a wide range of temperatures and on most standard materials – it’s time to talk die-cutting.

-Die-cutting rubber-based adhesives can be tricky; seriously, the stuff wants to stick to everything it touches.
-It’s because of their immediate adhesion and high tack that they can also leave a residue behind not typically seen with acrylic adhesives.
+Die-cutting rubber-based adhesives can be tricky; the stuff wants to stick to everything it touches.
+Because of their immediate adhesion and high tack, they can also leave a residue behind, not typically seen with acrylic adhesives.
 Die-cutting machinery and dies don’t like sticky residues.
-All of this is why your typical die-cutter wants to steer clear of processing rubber-based pressure-sensitive adhesives.
+This is why your typical die-cutter wants to steer clear of processing rubber-based pressure-sensitive adhesives.
 JBC Technologies isn’t your typical die-cutter.

 Bring your next die-cut part challenge to us.
 We’re ready when you are.
 Submit your project here or give us a call at 44-327-4522.